Song of Songs: Structure

+Title

+The introduction calls the poem "the song of songs", a phrase that follows an idiomatic construction commonly found in Scriptural Hebrew to indicate the object's status as the greatest and most beautiful of its class (as in Holy of Holies).
+The work is also referred to as the "Song of Solomon", meaning the song 'of', 'by', 'for', or '[dedicated] to' Solomon.

 Summary

-The introduction calls the poem "the song of songs", a construction commonly used in Scriptural Hebrew to show something as the greatest and most beautiful of its class (as in Holy of Holies).
 The poem proper begins with the woman's expression of desire for her lover and her self-description to the "daughters of Jerusalem": she insists on her sun-born blackness, likening it to the "tents of Kedar" (nomads) and the "curtains of Solomon".
 A dialogue between the lovers follows: the woman asks the man to meet; he replies with a lightly teasing tone.
 The two compete in offering flattering compliments ("my beloved is to me as a cluster of henna blossoms in the vineyards of En Gedi", "an apple tree among the trees of the wood", "a lily among brambles", while the bed they share is like a forest canopy).
 The section closes with the woman telling the daughters of Jerusalem not to stir up love such as hers until it is ready.

 The woman recalls a visit from her lover in the springtime.
 She uses imagery from a shepherd's life, and she says of her lover that "he pastures his flock among the lilies".

 The woman again addresses the daughters of Jerusalem, describing her fervent and ultimately successful search for her lover through the night-time streets of the city.
-When she finds him she takes him almost by force into the chamber in which her mother conceived her.
-She reveals that this is a dream, seen on her "bed at night" and ends by again warning the daughters of Jerusalem "not to stir up love until it is ready".
+When she finds him she takes him almost by force into the chamber in which she was conceived.
+She reveals that this is a dream, seen on her "bed at night", and ends by again warning the daughters of Jerusalem "not to stir up love until it is ready".

 The next section reports a royal wedding procession.
 Solomon is mentioned by name, and the daughters of Jerusalem are invited to come out and see the spectacle.